NEUBIAS/training-resources/workshops/rank-filters.md

 - Explore effects of morphological closing and opening:
 	- closing can fill holes
 	- closing can connect gaps
 	- opening can remove thin structures

 ### Formative assessment

-TODO
+True of false?
+Discuss with your neighbour!

+1. Morphological openings on binary images can decrease the number of foreground pixels.
+2. Morphological closings on binary images never decreases the number of foreground pixels.
+3. Performing a morphological closing a twice in a row does not make sense, because the second closing does not further change the image.

 ## Top hat filter for local background subtraction